-“Peter was revered by his students, many of whom stayed in touch with him long after leaving UB,” says Michael Cain, vice president for health sciences and dean of the Jacobs School of Medicine and Biomedical Sciences.
+“Peter was revered by his students, many of whom stayed in touch with him long after leaving UB,” says Michael Cain, former vice president for health sciences and dean of the Jacobs School of Medicine and Biomedical Sciences.

 “His legacy of love for education and serving his students will live on through the department chair and dean’s fund named for him.
 This gift was his way of helping future students who he wouldn’t have the pleasure of knowing.”